-God’s command from the beginning to his covenant children on the death penalty has been: “Whoever sheds the blood of man, by man shall his blood be shed; for God made man in his own image” Gen 9:6.
+God’s command to his covenant children on the death penalty from the beginning has been: “Whoever sheds the blood of man, by man shall his blood be shed; for God made man in his own image” Gen 9:6.
 He repeated it as the end approached.
 “If any one slays with the sword, with the sword must he be slain” Rev 13:10.

 The Old Testament